jacqizee/Lo-Fi-Tetris/README.md

 # Lo-Fi Tetris

 ## Overview
 This was the first project for the Software Engineering Immersive course with GA.
-We were given a timeline of one week to pick a game from a list of options then re-create it, and I chose Tetris.
+We were given a timeline of one week to pick a game from a list of options then recreate it, and I chose Tetris.
 I found the solo project to be an incredible learning experience in brainstorming, designing, then executing a project from start to finish, and I learned many valuable lessons along the way.

 You can find the deployed version of my game here: [Lo-Fi Tetris](https://jacqizee.github.io/Lo-Fi-Tetris/)